 Use a clean and optimized theme

 Those themes are built with the latest search engine recommendations, especially, from Google.
-The Schema markup is a new service, used by search engines to understand the content.
+The Schema markup is the new service, used by search engines to understand the content.

 Use a content delivery network (CDN)